 Bamberger Nature Park is a small park on the northwest side of San Antonio, south of UTSA.
-I visited Bamberger Park to go hiking with my dog, but the park seemed to be more of a biking paradise.
-The park is filled with miles of trails, and intersected by the Leon Creek Greenway.
+I visited Bamberger Park to go hiking with my dog, but the park seems to be a biking paradise.
+It’s filled with miles of trails, and is connected to the Leon Creek Greenway.

-Bamberger Nature Park has two separate access points along the greenway.
+Bamberger Nature Park has two separate trailheads along Babcock Road, as well as two from the Leon Creek Greenway.
 You will find one small parking lot at the point where Babcock Road curves to the north.
-The other is at the intersection of Hausman Road and JV Bacon PKWY.
-This section on the north side of the park is known as Fox Park Trailhead
+Another is at the intersection of Hausman Road and JV Bacon PKWY.
+This section on the north side of the park is known as Fox Park Trailhead.

-- At least 2.5 miles of paved trails
+- Walk or run on at least 2.5 miles of paved trails

 The history of Bamberger Nature Park is shrouded in mystery.
 I was unable to find any historical information online, or at the park.
 All of the signs pertain to the Leon Creek Greenway which runs through the park.
 To my surprise, I noticed a road running through the center of the park.
 The road was once known as Old Babcock Road, and is currently blocked by gates at both ends.
 Several bikers were using the road to travel through the park.

 On the west side of Bamberger Nature Park you will find an old, paved trail which loops through the woods.
 To the south, you will notice a road connecting Babcock Road to itself.
 The road is no longer accessible to vehicles.
 Through the center of the park, a concrete pathway runs from the parking lot in the north, to the parking lot in the south.
-Each of these pathways are good for hiking, or biking, but they’re not well shaded during midday.
+Each of these pathways are good for hiking, or biking, but they lack shade during midday.

 After crossing the dry creek bed, we emerged from the woods to find Old Babcock Road.
 We made a loop to the south and back to the parking area.
 We had to get water out of the car because there is no water fountain at the south entrance.
-However, a dog friendly fountain can be found at the north entrance.
+However, a dog friendly fountain is accessible at Fox Park.
 Both entrances do contain portable toilets, in case nature calls.

 After a quick drink, we headed back into the park and followed the greenway this time.
-The wide path wound through the woods and spit us out onto Old Babcock Road once again.
+The wide path winds through the woods and empties out onto Old Babcock Road.
 We followed the road northwest instead of continuing along the greenway.
 Beyond the greenway, I noticed barbed wire running along the north side of the road.
-A very large section of the woods is still privately owned.
+A very large section of the woods appears to be privately owned.

-With the name, Bamberger Nature Park, I was surprised to see so many trails running through the densely wooded area.
+With the name, Bamberger Nature Park, it was surprising to see so many trails running through the densely wooded area.
 In most San Antonio Parks there is an etiquette to stick to the paved trails.
 This is not the case at some of the parks on the northwest side of San Antonio.
-In fact, these parks along the Leon Creek Greenway are heavily used by bikers.
+In fact, the parks along the Leon Creek Greenway are heavily trafficked by bikers, despite being natural areas.

-While walking along the paved path, it wasn’t possible to get very far without seeing a trail leading into, or out of the woods.
+While walking along the paved path, it wasn’t possible to get very far without seeing a trail leading in, or out, of the woods.
 We passed many people during the hike, but almost all of them were bikers.
 There were no other dogs on the trails with us in the morning.

 The greenways in San Antonio are great for biking through (seemingly) natural areas with ease.
 The natural trails twist and turn through densely shaded areas, providing a completely different experience.
 Some of the trails seem rather challenging for a bike.
 Inside the woods at Bamberger Nature Park I noticed rocks, roots, branches, hills, and A LOW BRANCH – LOOKOUT!

-The twists and turns along the dry, shaded ground create a good environment for biking during the summer.
+There is not much to see or do here.
+Running and biking are your two major options.
+The twists and turns in the shade create a good environment for biking during the summer.
 Bamberger Nature Park may be dog friendly and contain miles of adventurous trails, but it seems to be better for biking than hiking.
 Now that I have an idea of what the trails look like, I may bring my mountain bike back to the park in the future.

 OP Schnabel Park is another good location for mountain biking.
 You can find it by following the Leon Creek Greenway to the south.
 Another park with biking trails is McAllister Park.
-Those trails can be found on the northeast side of San Antonio, and may be an easier ride.
+Its trails are on the northeast side of San Antonio, and are less difficult to maneuver.
 Where do you like to go mountain biking in San Antonio?